Zolko-123/FreeCAD_Assembly4/README.md

 first version of variantLink: EXPERIMENTAL, use with caution
 multiple datum imports (thanx abetis)
 improved BoM and PartInfo (thax FarmingSoul)
-added supprot for user preferences in distance units (thanx xoviat)
+added support for user preferences in distance units (thanx xoviat)

 * 2021.09.19 (**0.10.7**) :
 fixed some minor bugs